 Exception: Where a written request for a temporary certificate of occupancy is made for reasons other than uncompleted work covered by the permit (such as uncompleted work required by prior approvals from state or municipal agencies), no renewal fee shall be charged.

-The fee for plan review of a building for compliance under the alternate systems and nondepletable energy source provisions of the energy subcode shall be $345 for one- and two-family homes (Use Group R-3 of the building subcode) and for light commercial structures having the indoor temperature controlled from a single point, and $1,725 for all other structures.
+The fee for plan review of a building for compliance under the alternate systems and nondepletable energy source provisions of the Energy Subcode shall be $383 for one- and two-family homes (Use Group R-3 - R5 of the Building Subcode) and for light commercial structures having the indoor temperature controlled from a single point, and $1,915 for all other structures.

-The fee for a permit for lead hazard abatement work shall be $176.
-The fee for a lead abatement clearance certificate shall be $35.
+The fee for a permit for lead hazard abatement work shall be $196.
+The fee for lead abatement clearance certificate shall be $39.

-For cross-connections and backflow preventers that are subject to testing, requiring reinspection annually, the fee shall be $58 for each device when they are tested.
+For cross connections and backflow preventers that are subject to testing, requiring reinspection annually, the fee shall be $65 for each device when they are tested.

 Annual permit requirements are as follows:

 The fee to be charged for an annual construction permit shall be charged annually.
 This fee shall be a flat fee based upon the number of maintenance workers who are employed by the facility and who are primarily engaged in work that is governed by a subcode.
 Managers, engineers and clericals shall not be considered maintenance workers for the purpose of establishing the annual construction permit fee.
 Annual permits may be issued for building/fire protection, electrical and plumbing.